-The department's research focuses on six areas: applied microeconomics, comparative/development/international economics, econometrics, experimental economics, macroeconomics, and microeconomic theory.
+The department's research focuses on six areas: econometrics, experimental and behavioral economics, labor/ development, macroeconomics/ international economics, microeconomic theory and urban/ public/ history.

 Faculty members' research often spans multiple areas, and collaborative projects are common.
 External funding for our research comes from the National Science Foundation, the National Institutes of Health, and the Alfred P. Sloan Foundation.